 Emergency Warning Signs

-Adults over the age of 65 and those with underlying health conditions, including chronic lung disease, are more likely to develop severe symptoms.
-However, there have been reported cases of people under 65 developing severe symptoms, so please contact your healthcare provider if you start showing symptoms of COVID-19, even if they are mild, regardless of your age or health status.
-Your provider will discuss testing options with you and help you monitor symptoms and recovery.
+Older adults and individuals of any age living with underlying health conditions such as COPD, are more likely to develop severe symptoms.
+However, there have been reported cases of people in all age groups developing severe symptoms.
+Contact your healthcare provider if you start showing symptoms of COVID-19, even if they are mild, regardless of your age or health status.
+Your provider will discuss testing options with you and help you monitor your symptoms and recovery.

 Recovering from COVID-19

 When to discontinue home isolation.
 If you have stayed home due to illness from confirmed or suspected COVID-19 you should follow the guidance of your healthcare provider and local health department on when to end home isolation.
 Multiple factors are taken into account in determining when it is safe for you to return to work or emerge from self-quarantine.
 For instance, longer periods of home isolation may be recommended for individuals who are severely immunocompromised.

 Regaining Your Strength After Severe Illness